Back To Search Results

 • It should be freely filtered at the glomerulus

-• It can be neither reabsorbed nor secreted by the renal tubule
+• It should be neither reabsorbed nor secreted by the renal tubule

 • It should not undergo extrarenal elimination.

 As no such endogenous marker currently exists, exogenous markers of GFR are used.
-Assessment of GFR using inulin, a polysaccharide, is considered the reference method for the estimation of GFR.
-It involves the infusion of inulin and then the measurement of blood levels after a specified period to determine the rate of clearance of inulin.
-Other exogenous markers used are radioisotopes such as chromium-51 ethylene-diamine-tetra-acetic acid (51 Cr-EDTA), and technetium-99-labeled diethylene-triamine-pentaacetate (99 Tc-DTPA).
+Assessment of GFR using inulin, a polysaccharide, is considered the reference method for estimating GFR.
+This method involves the infusion of inulin and then the measurement of blood levels after a specified period to determine the inulin clearance rate.
+Other exogenous markers used are radioisotopes such as chromium-51 ethylenediaminetetraacetic acid (51 Cr-EDTA) and technetium-99-labeled diethylenetriaminepentaacetic acid (99 Tc-DTPA).
 The most promising exogenous marker is the non-radioactive contrast agent, iohexol, especially in children.

-The inconvenience associated with the use of exogenous markers, specifically that the testing has to be performed in specialized centers, and the difficulty to assay these substances, has encouraged the use of endogenous markers.
+The inconvenience associated with the use of exogenous markers, specifically that the testing has to be performed in specialized centers with the ability to assay these substances, has encouraged the use of endogenous markers.

 Creatinine